Skip to content

 • arn:aws:iam::aws:policy/job-function/ViewOnlyAccess

-If your IAM entity enforces MFA you can use --mfa and Prowler will ask you to input the following values to get a new session:
+If your IAM entity requires Multi-Factor Authentication (MFA), you can use the --mfa flag.
+Prowler will prompt you to enter the following values to initiate a new session:

 • ARN of your MFA device